-The full extent of income sustainability score drops largely depend on the level of risk that drawdown clients have been exposed to with their investments with impacts varying significantly as you’d expect from lower risk to higher risk investments.
+Whether or not your drawdown clients’ income continues to be sustainable largely depends on the level of risk they’ve been exposed to with their investments, with impacts varying significantly as you’d expect from lower risk to higher risk investments.
 Clients in lower risk investment solutions have seen far smaller drops in income sustainability relative to those clients in higher risk investments.

 It’s also clear that getting the income level right is key to sustainability scores.
-The value of the DGS is its ability to show the impact of not just current market conditions but also investment performance and actual client income levels on sustainability scores.
+Our drawdown governance service is able to show the impact of not just current market conditions, but also investment performance and actual client income levels on sustainability scores.
 This means advisers can responsibly adjust income levels to reflect the wider economic environment and ensure they maximise the likelihood of sustaining income throughout retirement or until annuity purchase.

 Review your CRP

-Global economies are trying to safely navigate their way back to some form of new normality with countries around the world taking very different views on how best to do so.
-The pandemic has shown just how risky drawdown can be and the impact that market drops can have on clients’ sustainability if these risks aren’t managed efficiently.
+The last 12 months has shown just how risky drawdown can be and the impact that market drops can have on clients’ sustainability if these risks aren’t managed efficiently.
 Whatever the outlook, clients with well diversified, actively managed portfolios and robust income plans will be well placed to navigate any further volatility.